KaiPereira/SODIMM-CM5-Carrier/JOURNAL.md

 You'll hear me use the words backplane and mezzanine, they are **structural** components on a board, basically giving it another dimension.
 This allows you to increase circuit density, it's insanely interesting and works very well!

 ![[Pasted image 20250815210344.png]]

+Anyways, I now have a really strong overview of what I'm actually making from a high level standpoint and I hope that you've also learned something from all my talking!
+It takes me a really long time to gather all this information, but it's insanely cool once you understand it.

+I'm now confident enough to start picking out some components for my board and getting more into the exact specifics of what I want to build.